Global Mind Tests

 Is 150 ms reaction time realistic?

 Yes, but it is less common as a stable average.
-Consistently very low values can reflect practice, hardware latency, or anticipation effects.
+Very low results may reflect strong practice, a fast setup or anticipation.

 Educational only.
-Reaction time tests measure simple response speed, not intelligence or medical condition.
-For fair tracking, use the same device and compare your averages across days.
+Reaction time tests measure simple response speed, not intelligence or a medical condition.
+For useful tracking, compare averages on the same device across multiple days.